tsnellgrove/dark_castle3/doc/to_do.md

 		- DONE: create stand() method
 		- DONE: update "find burt" method in active_gs.map
 		- DONE: instantiate test_chair in entrance
-		- INPROC: test sit with burt
+		- DONE: test sit with burt
 			- PROB: interp hangs because 'prep' verbs expect noun & dir_obj
 				- IDEA: 'sit in chair' (or 'sit on chair') is really a 2word command
 				- IDEA: for case of sit(), check for 'in' or 'on', then remove them => 2word
 				- IDEA: if no 'in' or 'on' error out: "I don't see an 'on' in that sentence"
+			- NEW-IDEA: replace sit() with enter()
+				- IDEA: mn the future, make 'sit in' a Seat class-based verb synonym for 'enter'
+		- DONE: test 'enter chair' with burt
-		- TBD: test stand with burt
+		- DONE: test stand with burt
-		- TBD: address sit scope issues
 		- TBD: address sit 'look' issues
 		- TBD: address sit 'i' issues (seated in Seat.full_name condition)
+		- TBD: address sit scope issues
 		- TBD: test with test_frog
 		- TBD: tune pronouns
 	- TBD: Throne